nystrom/rivo/docs/design.md

 	StructDef ::= struct ForwardSignature Guard?
 Block?

-A `struct` definition introduces a data type constructor.
+A `struct` definition introduces a data type (constructor).
 Members of the type are tagged records.

 The definition may take parameter patterns.
 Unknowns in the parameter patterns may be used to define fields.
 The name of the definition (and the enclosing definitions) is the tag of the record.
 The definition, like a `fun` definition, may be mixfix.
 The definition defines a constructor that creates a tagged record.